-Lviv, a hidden gem of Art Nouveau
+Lviv, in Ukraine, a hidden gem of Art Nouveau

 Lviv is located in the far west of Ukraine, 470km away from its capital Kiev and just 50km from the Polish border.
 Not only it has a Unesco World Heritage status but it is probably Europe’s most hidden Art Nouveau gem.

 Sincerely, It looks as if only art and architecture historians are paying some attention to it.
 When you visit the city it is very difficult to get information about the Art Nouveau treasures it holds.
 Considering that according to some experts there are at least 150 beautiful buildings built in Ukranian Art Nouveau in the city (and more than 500 in the whole Ukraine), these are bad news.